Who attends Africa Down Under?

 While much of the continent has, in the past, attracted the major companies, a new era of joint ventures with juniors and grub-staking is taking place from Ghana in the north-west, to Kenya in the east and down south in the all-powerful triad of South Africa, Botswana and Namibia.

 The action across the continent is taking place hard and fast there could not be a better time to explore the options and hear the stories from the people who are unlocking the wealth of the formerly “Dark Continent”.
-The lights have come on in Africa, and you cannot afford to miss Africa Down Under, Pan Pacific Perth and Novotel Perth Langley, on 3 - 5 September 2014.
+The lights have come on in Africa, and you cannot afford to miss Africa Down Under, Pan Pacific Perth Hotel, on 7 - 9 September, 2016.

 Apart from presenting companies, the event will be attended by several African Mines Ministers, business leaders and executives from the mining services industries.
-Last year, the conference attracted more than 2000 delegates, 160 exhibitors and a full three day programme of top-notch speakers.
-This year it will be far bigger, consolidating our reputation as the best melting-pot for business conducted between the two continents.
+Last year, the conference attracted more than 1000 delegates, 90 exhibitors and a full three day programme of top-notch speakers.